chiperific/promistasks/README.md

   - Show tasks with skill needs that overlap with user's skill

 1.7 Task#show - link to "Users with apropriate skills for this task..."
   - Match each one, prioritize list by # of matches.
+Task#user_finder on: :model
   - E.g.: Task needs drywall, carpentry, painting; show users with all, then any

 1.2 Something is duplicating tasks on tasklists...changing owner, maybe?